 (2) Based on the Schedule 13G filed with the SEC by Brightstar Associates LLC, or Brightstar, on January 26, 2018.
 Consists of an aggregate of 16,572,370 shares of common stock directly held by Brightstar.
 Brightstar is managed by a three-person managing board consisting of Mark K. Fallon, Gary L. Muller and Timothy Fritzel, and all action relating to the voting or disposition of these shares requires approval of a majority of the board.
-Such individuals expressly disclaim any such beneficial ownership.
+Such individuals expressly disclaim any beneficial ownership in these shares.
 The address of Brightstar is 1020 Central Street, Suite 300, Kansas City, Missouri 64105.